James Galligan’s accounting entry for December 10, 1913

-We grew up in the mechanical contracting trade, specializing in difficult mechanical problems and design build projects ranging from the old (steam) to the new (medical oxygen).
-While searching for a way to repair a broken sewer line running under an institution’s historic tree we were referred to a former Doylestown, PA native living in California who was inventing a method of replace buried piping by breaking it up right in place underground and then replacing it with a remarkable new piping, all in one operation, and with only minimal excavation.
+We grew up in the mechanical contracting trade, specializing in difficult mechanical problems and design-build projects, ranging from the old (steam) to the new (medical oxygen).
+While searching for a way to repair a broken sewer line running under an institution’s historic tree we were referred to a former Doylestown, PA native living in California who was inventing a method of replacing buried piping by breaking it upright in place underground and then replacing it with remarkable new piping, all in one operation, and with only minimal excavation.
 We bought his equipment to replace the sewer and saved the tree.
 At that moment as we looked back over the collective memories of three generations of destroying and breaking things just to get to the problem to be fixed, we feel in love with this new device.
 From that point on we have embraced, lobbied for, and even helped advance technologies designed to install, repair, or replace piping and conduits which run under, above, or behind things people want to preserve.
 Now, besides pipe bursting, we also do pipe lining, pipe boring, and slip lining.
-We are constantly learning to do more and harm less.
-We created Pipeshark to aggressively pursue using these new technologies and become “trenchless” experts.
+We are constantly learning to do more and harmless.
+We created Pipeshark to aggressively pursue using these new technologies and become experts in trenchless work.

 There are also a lot of clever field guys out there tinkering away with the equipment, finding better ways to work with it and even do some things the inventors hadn’t considered.
-It’s similar to what was going on with plumbing and steam heating when my Grandfather was a young man in the early 1900’s and they were basically still inventing the industry and creating the rules.
-Only now we have the added benefit of the internet so you can get on line at the end of the day and talk to other guys doing this type of work in Maine, Ohio, California, and all across the country and even the world.
+It’s similar to what was going on with plumbing and steam heating when my Grandfather was a young man in the early 1900s and they were basically still inventing the industry and creating the rules.
+Only now we have the added benefit of the internet so you can get online at the end of the day and talk to other guys doing this type of work in Maine, Ohio, California, and all across the country and even the world.
 It’s a pretty neat time in a pretty neat industry.
 Our grandfather would have thought it was pretty awesome too.
 He would be really shocked just to see how much power this equipment can generate and how much we can do without making a mess.
-He’d be so surprised he probably run his pushcart into a carriage or maybe even one of those new auto-mobiles back then.
-Boy, what I wouldn’t give to still have that old push cart of his.”
+He’d be so surprised he probably run his pushcart into a carriage or maybe even one of those new automobiles back then.
+Boy, what I wouldn’t give to still have that old pushcart of his.”

 We are master plumbers and are registered in Pennsylvania under the Home Improvement Consumer Protection Act (HIC # is PA021884).
 We are also members of the Plumbing Heating Cooling Contractors Association (PHCC), the Better Business Bureau (BBB), the National Association of Sewer Service Companies (NASSCO), and the International Pipe Bursting Association (IPBA).